torvalds/linux/Documentation/networking/ipvlan.rst

 situations defines your use case then you can choose to use ipvlan:

-(a) The Linux host that is connected to the external switch / router has
+(a) The GNU/Linux host that is connected to the external switch / router has
     policy configured that allows only one mac per port.
 (b) No of virtual devices created on a master exceed the mac capacity and
     puts the NIC in promiscuous mode and degraded performance is a concern.